-Note that if all the synonyms of a word are deleted from the vocabulary then:-
+Note that if all the synonyms of a word are deleted from the vocabulary

-- a) Any entries in the Event and Status Tables using those words are also deleted. - b) Any movements in the Movement table using those words are also deleted.
+- a) Any entries in the Event and Status Tables using those words are also deleted. - b) Any movements in the Movement table using those words are also deleted. - c) Deleting words from the vocabulary can sometimes take a few minutes.